-- Ensuring there is strong authentication for remote access (2FA)
+- Ensuring there is strong authentication for remote access (Multi-factor Authentication or MFA)

 - Ensuring that strong passwords are required for remote access

 - If possible, require remote users to use company-provided hardware that has been secured to your company standards.
 Otherwise, ensure that employees understand the reasonable standards they should be taking (e.g., antivirus, passwords, etc.)